vincentokoth/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * Using only one `print' function with string format
 * Using only use one loop in your code
 * Without storing numbers or strings in a variable or importing any module

+[5-print_comb2.py](./5-print_comb2.py): A program that prints numbers from 0 to 99.
+* Numbers must be separated by `,`, followed by a space
+* Numbers should be printed in ascending order, with two digits
+* The last number should be followed by a new line
+* The program can only use no more than `2` print functions with string format
+* The progam can only use one loop in your code
+* The program connat store numbers or strings in a variable or import and module